FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-the second argument is the \"failure string\"
+the second argument is the "failure string"